simonaco/angular-workshop/README.md

 # TravelApp

-In this session we'll learn the essentials about component communitcation in angular:
+In this session we'll learn the essentials about component communication in angular:

 1.  @Input decorator
 2.  @Output decorator